Marchyus/adventOfCode/README.md

 <strong> Idea </strong>

-Make it sane, but clean and readable.
+Make it clean and super readable.